imrafaelmerino/java-fun/docs/README.md

 is when you want to pass from camel case format to snake case.

-The _mapAllValues_ function operates on primitive types (not object or arrays) and transform them into another value.
+The _mapAllValues_ function operates on primitive types (not object or arrays) and transforms them into another value.

 If the mapping depends not only on the value but also on its position in the JSON, you can pass the full path in the map function using the following overloaded